 The Main Street nonprofit loan terms generally mirror those for Main Street for-profit business loans, including the interest rate, principal and interest payment deferral, five-year term, and minimum and maximum loan sizes.
 Nonprofits will be eligible for two loan options, and the chart below has additional details on the final terms.

-Potential borrowers can familiarize themselves with the program overview, review eligibility in the program term sheets, and read the Frequently Asked Questions (FAQs) for Nonprofit Lending.
+Potential nonprofit borrowers can familiarize themselves with a short summary, consult the program overview, review eligibility in the program term sheets, and read the Frequently Asked Questions (FAQs) for Nonprofit Lending.

 Listing of Lenders Accepting New Customers

 Borrowers can view a state-by-state listing of lenders participating in the Main Street Lending Program who are currently accepting applications from new customers by viewing the interactive map located here.

 The map reflects a subset of the lenders participating in the Main Street Lending Program—specifically, lenders registered for the program who are accepting applications from new customers, in addition to existing ones; and also elect to be listed.
 The map will be updated regularly as additional lenders who are accepting applications from new customers complete the registration process for the Main Street program.

 Registered lenders wishing to be added to the map or change their status can contact MSLP@bos.frb.org for such requests.

 A list of program loans made by lenders is published shortly after the end of each month, and is available here.
 A list of all lenders who have registered for the program is available here.

 Borrowers are encouraged to inquire about Main Street loans with their existing financial institution as well as those on the map.
 It is important to note that lenders will assess a borrower for a Main Street loan based on meeting the terms of the program and also the lenders’ own underwriting standards, as part of evaluating financial condition and creditworthiness.
 Lenders’ loan approvals are contingent on those factors.